How Do I Get It? 12 Ways to Collect Customer Feedback for 2026

 7. Request feedback on the order confirmation page.

-Just after a customer has placed an order is the perfect time to get feedback on the customer's shopping experience.
-Address whether there was any difficulty navigating the site, finding the desired product, and whether they were happy with the presented options.
+Just after a customer places an order is the perfect time to gather feedback on their shopping experience.
+Address whether there were any difficulties navigating the site or finding the desired product, and whether they were happy with the presented options.
 Ask about improvements to the site and if any difficulties were encountered.

 8. Create an online community.